-Goodwill on consolidation arose from the acquisition of subsidiaries of AKSB, AUSB, MJSB, ABG, ABAM and ABHR in the previous financial year.
+Goodwill on consolidation arose from the acquisition of AKSB, AUSB, MJSB, ABG, ABAM and ABHR.

 Goodwill on consolidation is stated at cost and reviewed for impairment annually.

 Goodwill on consolidation has been allocated for impairment testing to the Group's cash-generating unit ("CGU").